The Submissive Training Mini-Course

 Understanding Your Desire To Submit

 This is typically followed by research, looking to both justify and explain the excitement gained from such practices.
-With proof that there are others who feel the same way and information or studies showing that you are not alone or abnormal in your desires, you may begin to experiment with yourself to determine exactly what it is you are looking for.
+With proof that others feel the same way and information or studies showing that you are not alone or abnormal in your desires, you may begin to experiment with yourself to determine what you are looking for.
 Do you feel the need to play master to a servant or to serve a master?
 Do you enjoy just a little bit of pain?
 Do you like the idea of being restrained?
 These are questions you should answer for yourself before becoming involved with other fetishists to make sure you know what sort of relationship into which you should enter.

-As you learn more about yourself, you’ll likely begin to look for others with either your same desires or those that fit the opposing role.
+As you learn more about yourself, you’ll likely begin to look for others with your same desires or those that fit the opposing role.
 This search should be performed with care because you’ll want to verify that the relationships you decide to cultivate are conducive to your desires and healthy for everyone involved.
-When you begin to search for others in your situation, you’ll be more likely to come to terms with your desires.
+When you search for others in your situation, you’ll be more likely to come to terms with your desires.
 There is always safety in numbers and affirmation in joining a particular community.